Epidemiology of syphilis: Western Europe

 The United Kingdom and other parts of Western Europe have also seen a major increase in syphilis in recent times.
-A study called "Are trends in HIV, gonorrhea, and syphilis worsening in western Europe?" in a journal of medicine called BMJ outlines the data collected from 1995 to 2000 on sexually transmitted diseases throughout western Europe.
+A study called "Are trends in HIV, gonorrhea, and syphilis worsening in western Europe?" in a journal of medicine called BMJ outlines the data collected from 1995 to 2000 on sexually transmitted infections throughout western Europe.
 As with Russia and China there was a big decline in syphilis before 1980 but a big resurgence during the 1990s.

 Another major way of spreading the disease is the sharing of needles between drug users.

 England and Wales saw a slight drop and then increase of syphilis cases between 1995 and 2000 and a drastic increase in syphilis contraction through homosexual men in 2000.
 The increase in Western Europe can be attributed to the practice of unprotected sex and young people are having more sex than they have had in the past.
 Due to a lack of modern surveillance programs and various governments in Europe there is not definitive data to show how prevalent the spread of syphilis is throughout every country in Western Europe.

 United States

 The United States mirrored the global trend with a sharp increase in syphilis during the 1990s up till the present.
 The United States saw a big decrease in the number of cases in the 1950s, with only around 6500 cases were reported per year, which was statistically about what other countries were seeing at the time.
 This continued with a varying increase around the 1960s and 1970s with around 19,000 and 26,000 cases per year up until the beginning of the 1990s.

 The Centers for Disease Control and Prevention (CDC) published their findings in 2013 with 19,738,800 almost 15% of those were from syphilis.
 It has been found that men and women are equally as likely to have syphilis in the United States.
 It is thought that the number of new cases of syphilis along with the current amount is around 117,000 people have syphilis in the United States.

-To combat the increase in syphilis and other various sexually transmitted diseases, the United States focuses on prevention programs where the focus is on practicing safe sex and being aware of whether ones partner has syphilis.
+To combat the increase in syphilis and other various sexually transmitted infections, the United States focuses on prevention programs where the focus is on practicing safe sex and being aware of whether ones partner has syphilis.
 Pregnant women, which have a high risk of infecting their children, are required to take syphilis screening and given treatment if they are found to be carrying the disease.